 - In 2019, 1.7 percent of adolescents between the ages of 12 and 17 (414,000 individuals) met the criteria for an alcohol use disorder.

 - This was a significant drop compared to the years 2002 to 2010 when between 4.6 and 6 percent of adolescents had an alcohol use disorder.

 - 14.5 million Americans 12 and older had an Alcohol Use Disorder in 2019.

 - Also in 2019, 5.2 percent of adults aged 26 and older had an alcohol use disorder.

 - For all age groups, there was little change in the prevalence of alcohol use disorder from 2015 to 2016, but all saw overall drops in prevalence from 2002 through 2014.

 Binge Drinking and Alcoholism

 Binge drinking is a problematic behavior that can increase the risk of having an accident, of being injured or killed, of being assaulted, of contracting a sexually transmitted disease or of having an unwanted pregnancy, and of dying from alcohol poisoning.
+In 2019, 25.8% of adults 18 and over reported engaging in binge drinking in the past month.
 While there are many immediate risks if binge drinking, one long-term risk is the development of alcohol dependence later.